hameelhusnain/SnapCast/README.md

 - **Community Engagement:** Discover trending videos, follow other users, and interact through comments and likes.
 - **Performance:** Videos are streamed efficiently and securely via BunnyCDN, ensuring smooth playback and fast delivery worldwide.
 - **Scalable & Modern:** Built with the latest web technologies (Next.js, React, TypeScript, Tailwind CSS), SnapCast is fast, responsive, and easy to maintain.

+**SnapCast is perfect for educators, content creators, teams, and anyone who wants to share video content quickly and securely.
+The platform is designed to scale with your needs, supporting everything from quick screen recordings to large video libraries.**

 ### Use Cases